hvianna/audioMotion-analyzer/README.md

 );
 ```

 This will insert the analyzer canvas inside the *#container* element and start the visualization of audio coming from the *#audio* element.
-You can connect additional audio sources via the `connectAudio()` method or directly to the `audioCtx` object exposed by audioMotion.

 See the [demo folder](demo/) for more comprehensive examples.
 See [Methods](#methods) for additional configuration options and other ways to interact with the analyzer.